-System requirements for ChessBase Account: Internet access and up-to-date browser, e.g. Chrome, Safari.
+System requirements ChessBase Account: Internet access and current browser, e.g. Chrome, Safari.
 For Windows, OS X, iOS, Android, Linux.

 1.4 The starting screen

 The starting screen of the program allows to access directly with a click on your mouse any one of the different ways of using it which are on offer.